Carnegie Library, Herne Hill: Present day

 The library was closed by Lambeth Council from March 2016 to February 2018, when it reopened with a reduced service.
 The library was occupied in protest at its closure for nine days by members of the local community, including senior citizens and teenagers studying for A level exams.
 Protesters from campaign group Defend The Ten voluntarily left the library before being evicted, and the occupation ended with a protest march to Brixton Library.

 The occupation was supported by many famous authors including Stella Duffy, Neil Gaiman, Nick Hornby and Colm Tóibín, and had a great deal of public support, as shown by a mass demonstration of over 2,000 people who marched from the library to the town hall when the occupation ended.

-In October 2018, the Carnegie Community Trust received a Heritage Lottery Resilience Fund grant to take control of the Carnegie library.
+In October 2018, the Carnegie Community Trust received a Heritage Lottery Resilience Fund grant to run a Community Hub within the building.
 According to local news site BrixtonBuzz, "Lambeth Council wants the Trust to manage the building – despite opposition from the Friends of Carnegie Library."